Jrkej/CG-submit-predictor./README.md

 -It can reduce the amount of submits if this becomes familiar with every codingamer.<br/>
 -No Bot verification Captchas on many spam submits unlike CodinGame ;)<br/>
 -It gives you an good estimate of rank of your bot in IDE cause it uses 'TRUESKILL' which is used by CG as well for submission.<br/>

+# HOW AND WHY IT WORKS?
+-This works cause of trueskill which is also used by CG for evaluating of submits.<br/>
+-When you run the 'submiter.py' it takes data of people of your league(max 1000 people) and then it sets your points 0 and after that it plays a match with random player which is near your rank(rank decided by points) and then the result of match is provided to trueskill which updates your points and then it updates your rank

 # Limitations